Labor and Delivery

 The Population Dynamics Branch supports research on demography, reproductive health, and population health.
 Current studies are examining the effect of mode of first delivery on subsequent childbearing and the role of prenatal employment in health care choices and services during childbirth.

-Division of Intramural Population Health Research (DIPHR)
+Division of Population Health Research (DiPHR)

-DIPHR conducts research to identify critical data gaps and designs research initiatives to answer etiologic questions or to evaluate interventions aimed at modifying behavior related to public health.
+DiPHR conducts research to identify critical data gaps and designs research initiatives to answer etiologic questions or to evaluate interventions aimed at modifying behavior related to public health.

-The Consortium on Safe Labor (CSL), led by researchers within the DIPHR's Epidemiology Branch, is an observational study whose goals are to explore the underlying causes of the high cesarean delivery rate in the U.S. population, describe contemporary labor progression at the national level, determine when is the most appropriate time to perform a cesarean delivery in women with labor protraction and arrest, and examine air quality and its effect on reproductive health and birth outcomes.
+The Consortium on Safe Labor (CSL), led by researchers within the DiPHR's Epidemiology Branch, is an observational study whose goals are to explore the underlying causes of the high cesarean delivery rate in the U.S. population, describe contemporary labor progression at the national level, determine when is the most appropriate time to perform a cesarean delivery in women with labor protraction and arrest, and examine air quality and its effect on reproductive health and birth outcomes.
 The CSL includes 12 clinical centers and 228,562 pregnancies from across the United States.
 CSL research findings include the following:

 • Compared with women who have a typical first-time pregnancy, women who attempt labor after a previous cesarean delivery experience a slower progression of labor, especially during the stages when the cervix dilates from 4 to 7 or 8 centimeters.
 A better understanding of the typical progression of labor could help providers better manage labor and delivery in a variety of circumstances.
 (PMID: 25935774)